-6 time management tips for college students
+7 Time management tips for college students

-TIP 5: Stay organized
+5. Stay organized

 Keeping your school work organized can be a huge factor in saving you some time throughout the week, especially if you’re taking more than one class at a time.
-If you have separate binders, notebooks and folders for each class, you’ll quickly be able to find that sheet of notes you need for next week’s test or the printed article you planned to reference for your big research paper.
+If you have separate binders, notebooks and folders for each class, you’ll quickly be able to find that sheet of notes you’ll need for next week’s test or the printed article you planned to reference for your big research paper.